kristjanr/dat-sci-master-thesis/README.md

 `jupyter lab`

-## Getting models and predictions for open-loop analysis
+## Getting the predictions for open-loop evaluation

 The [PredictAndSave](https://github.com/kristjanr/dat-sci-master-thesis/blob/master/PredictAndSave.ipynb) notebook downloads data and models.
 Then it runs the inference, saving the results into a file.
 The resulting files are already in this repository, in the [open-loop-results](https://github.com/kristjanr/dat-sci-master-thesis/tree/master/open-loop-results) folder.

+## Open-loop Evaluation - Chapter 4.2

+The [OpenLoopEvaluation](OpenLoopEvaluation.ipynb) notebook calculates Mean Absolute Error for each of the model-speed - data-speed combinations.
+Results are used in Tables 1, 2, 3 in Chapter 4.2 in the thesis.